Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 `django_jinja_knockout` reusable app could always use more documentation, whether as part of the
-official docs, in docstrings (but please no very long bloated ones), or even on the web in blog posts,
+official docs, in docstrings (but please not very long bloated ones).
-articles, and such.

 Especially because I am not native English speaker, though I try my best to avoid mistakes.